Forensic accounting is the perfect career for those with a keen investigative eye and a passion for working with numbers

 Forensic accountant for a major financial institution: $140,739

 Sources: Glassdoor, PayScale, and U.S. Bureau of Labor Statistics

-As a forensic accountant, you will be involved in many parts of the accounting process.
+As a forensic accountant, you’ll be involved in many parts of the accounting process.
 Check out the top skills employers are looking for in this field as well as the tools many forensic accountants use to accomplish their work.
 You can use this information to enhance your employability as you pursue a career in forensic accounting.

 The most sought-after skills in forensic accounting

 Recent research indicates that many of the fastest-growing desired skills in accounting job posts cover many of the areas a forensic accountant would interact with as a part of their job function.
 We’ve listed these skills and their projected growth rate through 2023:

 Here are the top requested technical or specialized skills in job posts for forensic accountants: